 The older bark is quite wrinkled and of varying shades of grey.

-The buds are covered in a sticky resin that is highly antimicrobial, which protects the tree from infection.
+As I’ve just shared, the buds are covered in a sticky resin that is highly antimicrobial, which protects the tree from infection.
 The buds continue to grow through the winter months and then erupt into catkins and leaves in the beginning of spring.
 The catkins then grow into green fruits that grow in drupes.

 Sometime around May these fruits erupt, creating a “cottonwood snow storm.”
 The seeds are covered in a white fluff that helps them to travel on the wind for many miles.
 This is how the tree got its common name of cottonwood.

 Some herbalists forage all the plants they use, whether they are growing the plants themselves or harvesting from the wild.
-Others may order fresh or dried herbs from herbal farmers like Ancestree Herbals or online apothecaries like Mountain Rose Herbs.
+Others may order fresh or dried herbs from herbal farmers or online apothecaries like Mountain Rose Herbs.
 But because cottonwood buds aren’t easily found in commerce, finding and harvesting them yourself is an herbal right of passage.
 To locate a Populus tree near you, head to the nearest river, hardwood swamp, or drainage ditch.
 Cottonwoods love to grow on river banks or other water drainages.